 Thinking of brewing your own beer?
 While dried hops can be purchased for use in your brewing, a newer trend of using fresh hops is on the move and growing your own backyard hops plant is a good way to begin.
-But are hops grown from rhizomes or plants?
+Are hops grown from rhizomes or plants though?
 Read on to learn more.

 Are Hops Grown from Rhizomes or Plants?